 The following new properties were added to simplify out of browser support.

-On a side note I just wanted to mention this is the first document I've written using voice recognition which is built in to windows 7.
-I've dabble with voice recognition in the past but the latest version in windows 7 seems light years ahead of where we were just a couple of years ago.
-If you have windows 7 I highly sugest you give it a try.
+On a side note, I just wanted to mention this is the first document I've written using voice recognition which is built into windows 7.
+I've dabble with voice recognition in the past but the latest version in Windows 7 seems light years ahead of where we were just a couple of years ago.
+If you have Windows 7, I highly suggest you give it a try.